 - Infrastructure: Castle with numerous rooms, chapel, and gardens.

-- Access: Moderate, the site being partly fenced.
+- Access: Moderate, as the site is partially fenced.

 2: The Abandoned Paper Mill

-The former East Flanders Paper Mill , located near the town of Lokeren, is another popular place for urban explorers.
-This factory, which was in operation in the 19th century, is now a huge disused building with rusty machines and deserted rooms.
+The former East Flanders Paper Mill , located near the town of Lokeren, is another prime location for urban explorers.
+This factory, which operated in the 19th century, is now a vast, abandoned building with rusted machinery and deserted rooms.

 Site Features